Amazon in Holocaust row about 'Hunters' series, anti-Semitic books

 “When you decide to make a profit on selling vicious antisemitic Nazi propaganda published without any critical comment or context, you need to remember that those words led not only to the #Holocaust but also many other hate crimes,” the Auschwitz Memorial tweeted on Sunday.

-In December, Amazon withdrew from sale products decorated with images of Auschwitz, including Christmas decorations, after the Memorial complained. [nL8N28C420]

-Reporting by Alan Charlish; Additional reporting by Anna Koper; Editing by Giles Elgood
+In December, Amazon withdrew from sale products decorated with images of Auschwitz, including Christmas decorations, after the Memorial complained.
+(Reporting by Alan Charlish; Additional reporting by Anna Koper; Editing by Giles Elgood)